myGat/AI-dungeon/DevTool/ReadMe.md

 In the debug page:

-- handle the quests object
+- handle the quests object (done)

-- emulate the way state.memory.frontMemory, state.memory.context and state.memory.authorsNote are used to create the text sent to the context modifier
+- emulate the way state.memory.frontMemory, state.memory.context and state.memory.authorsNote are used to create the text sent to the context modifier (done)

 - spinbox to set the info.actionCount